dart-lang/site-www/src/_guides/language/language-tour.md

 Use the `factory` keyword when implementing a constructor that doesn’t always create a new instance of its class.
 For example, a factory constructor might return an instance from a cache, or it might return an instance of a subtype.

-The following example demonstrates a factory constructor returning objects from a cache:
+Another use case for factory constructors is initializing a final variable using logic that can't be handled in the initializer list.

+In the following example,
+the `Logger` factory constructor returns objects from a cache, and the `Logger.fromJson` factory constructor initializes a final variable from a JSON object.

 <?code-excerpt "misc/lib/language_tour/classes/logger.dart"?>
 ```dart